Camp FAQs

 Answers to the big questions about Rainbow Camp®.

-Here’s a detailed overview of how camp works — safety, registration, travel, costs, daily life, and our specialty programs.
+Here’s a detailed overview of Rainbow Camp® — safety, who we serve, travel, accessibility, daily life, and our specialty programs.
 If you don’t see your question answered, we’re always happy to talk.

 About Rainbow Camp®